RyanHallgarth/earthbnb/README.md

 A final project for CIT41200, We will build a knock off/ cheap immitation of airBnB using housing data for the Seattle market area.

+## Working Demo

+Navigate [here](https://cit41200-u4-earthbnb.uc.r.appspot.com/) for a workign demo of the site.

 ## Installation

 Fill out the the `.env.sample` file and rename as `.env`.